krzemienski/awesome-from-stars/README.md

 * [rkoshak/sensorReporter](https://github.com/rkoshak/sensorReporter): A python based service that receives sensor inputs and publishes them over REST (should work with any API but mainly tested with openHAB) or MQTT.
 It can also receive commands and perform an action (e.g. set a GPIO pin to HIGH).
 It currently supports Bluetooth, GPIO on Raspberry Pi, Amazon Dash buttons, command line scripts, and Roku IP address discovery.
 * [alibaba/Sentinel](https://github.com/alibaba/Sentinel): A powerful flow control component enabling reliability, resilience and monitoring for microservices. (面向云原生微服务的高可用流控防护组件)
 * [getsentry/sentry-cocoa](https://github.com/getsentry/sentry-cocoa): The official Sentry SDK for iOS, tvOS, macOS, watchOS.
+* [serge-chat/serge](https://github.com/serge-chat/serge): A web interface for chatting with Alpaca through llama.cpp.
+Fully dockerized, with an easy to use API.
 * [CasparCG/server](https://github.com/CasparCG/server): CasparCG Server is a Windows and Linux software used to play out professional graphics, audio and video to multiple outputs.
 It has been in 24/7 broadcast production since 2006.
 Ready-to-use downloads are available under the Releases tab https://casparcg.com.
 * [kaltura/server](https://github.com/kaltura/server): The Kaltura Platform Backend.
 To install Kaltura, visit the install packages repository.
 * [localtunnel/server](https://github.com/localtunnel/server): server for localtunnel.me